amyxlu/plaid/README.md

 The conditioning scale of 3.0 determines how strongly to condition - a scale of 0.0 would be equivalent to unconditional sampling.

-This will save outputs to `SAMPLE_OUTPUT_DIR/f166_o1030_l140_s3/`, where `f166` refers to the conditional function index, `o1030` refers to the conditional organism index, and `s3` refers to the classifier-free guidance conditioning. `l140` is the auto-selected length.
-This might be different for different runs.
+This will save outputs to `SAMPLE_OUTPUT_DIR/f166_o1030_l140_s3/`, where `f166` refers to the conditional function index, `o1030` refers to the conditional organism index, and `s3` refers to the classifier-free guidance conditioning. `l140` is the [auto-selected length](#automatic-length-determination), which might be slightly different for different runs.

 >[!TIP]
 >To find the mapping between your desired GO term and function index, see `src/plaid/constants.py`.